dnr/styx/README.md

 filesystem, e.g. because you're using Styx to download your kernel or firmware or something that has to be present in early boot.

-In that case you can use `materialize`: This is similar to mounting a package as EROFS and then copying into a plain filesystem, but more efficient:
+For that case there's `materialize`: This is similar to mounting a package as EROFS and then copying into a plain filesystem, but more efficient:

 1. If you're using a filesystem with extent sharing like btrfs and materializing